How SAP is Now Strip Mining its Customers

 As with the companies from the 1980s who had become overwhelmed with the maintenance of so many homegrown legacy systems, SAP’s unsustainability is now ever more apparent.

 Let us talk about just a few of the reasons why.
-“Why” could probably be the subject of a lengthy paper, but we can review a few of the essential factors in a less comprehensive form.
+“Why” could probably be the subject of a lengthy paper, but we can review some essential factors in a less comprehensive form.

-- The Failure on SAP’s Big Bets like S/4HANA and HANA
+• The Failure of SAP’s Big Bets like S/4HANA and HANA

 I have covered the use of indirect access to extract from a customer.
-Something which is missed by just about every analyst covering SAP is that most of its post ERP applications have not been successful.
+Something that is missed by just about every analyst covering SAP is that most of its post-ERP applications have not been successful.

-With its top-selling ERP system, SAP embarked on a diversification into other application categories in the 1990s.
+SAP diversified into other application categories in the 1990s with its top-selling ERP system.
 Let us now discuss those applications.

 Post SAP ERP System Applications

-If we review these applications, while they have certainly generated sales, none of them can be considered successful technically.
+If we review these applications, while they have certainly generated sales, none can be considered technically successful.

 These were all homegrown applications.
 SAP customers invested enormously in these applications, and what was the payoff?
-Each of the applications above either does not work or is limping along in companies.
-Each of the applications has declined in prominence since released.
-Imagine how many resources were wasted in buying, implemented, and maintaining these applications?
+Each application above either does not work or is limping along in companies.
+Each of the applications has declined in prominence since it was released.
+Imagine how many resources were wasted in buying, implementing, and maintaining these applications.

 SAP APO

-I chalk this up to financial bias; I can’t believe that the list above’s inherent limitations are not self-evident to many SAP consultants.
-However, it should be remembered that most SAP consultants work for an SAP consulting company, and writing what I have written, or any real criticism would be an excellent way to get fired from a consulting company.
-SAP consultancies are about profit maximization, not truth-telling, or following an evidence-based approach to conclusions.
+I chalk this up to financial bias; I can’t believe that the inherent limitations of the list above are not self-evident to many SAP consultants.
+However, it should be remembered that most SAP consultants work for an SAP consulting company, and writing what I have written or any honest criticism would be an excellent way to get fired from a consulting company.
+SAP consultancies are about profit maximization, not truth-telling or following an evidence-based approach to conclusions.

 Other Problematic SAP Applications

-And of course, there were more applications, but none of them stand out much differently than what I listed above.
+And of course, there were more applications, but none stood out much differently than I listed above.
 SAP also has acquired some applications, from Business Objects to SuccessFactors to many others.

-However, none of the acquired applications are even as prominent now as when they were purchased.
+However, none of the acquired applications are as prominent now as when they were purchased.
 Most are considerably less noticeable.
-As development lags, they follow a trajectory very similar to IBM’s software acquisitions, where they become out of date and less relevant as time passes.
+As development lags, they follow a trajectory similar to IBM’s software acquisitions, where they become outdated and less relevant as time passes.
 SAP has quite a lot in common with IBM.
 IBM is doing reasonably well financially, but IBM has lost its ability to innovate or provide much value.
 They now rely upon acquisition, labor exploitation, lawyers, and contracts.
 IBM is no longer even a desirable employer.

-The Failure on the Big Bets like S/4HANA and HANA
+The Failure of the Big Bets like S/4HANA and HANA

-The next topic is that the big bets SAP has placed on HANA and S/4HANA have not worked out anywhere near expectations.
+The next topic is that SAP’s big bets on HANA and S/4HANA have not worked out anywhere near expectations.
 HANA is a moderately selling, super-premium-priced database.
 S/4HANA has minimal traction in the marketplace.

-And now, we get to why SAP has to employ something like indirect access.
+And now, we understand why SAP has to employ indirect access.
 It is broadly known that SAP cannot meet growth goals.
-If we look at the applications released after ERP, the growth story is not there.
+The growth story is not there if we look at the applications released after ERP.
 The growth is not there with the big bets.
 HANA, S4, etc.

 Indirect access merely is strip-mining their customers.
 Under that analysis, it is a marker or leading indicator of the decline of SAP.
 SAP is using indirect access, so it does not have to compete.
 This is textbook monopoly behavior.
 Textbook as in going way back, going back to Standard Oil in the US.